GLOBAL MARKETS-Shares, bond yields gain as currency war fears ease

 NEW YORK, Aug 13 Shares revived and bond yields rose in major markets on Thursday after China's central bank reassured investors there was no reason for its currency to keep falling.

-Despite the renewed calm in markets, the yuan weakened for a third day and some forecast further declines in the face of a weak economy, even as People's Bank of China Vice-Governor Yi Gang dismissed talk of a deeper devaluation.
+Despite the calming markets, the yuan weakened for a third day and some forecast further declines in the face of a weak economy, even as People's Bank of China Vice-Governor Yi Gang dismissed talk of a deeper devaluation.

 "They're taking the Chinese central bank at its word, but I'm still taking those comments with a pinch of salt," said Hantec Markets analyst Richard Perry.